Find Cheap Auto Insurance Quotes in Your Area

 In other words, liability insurance does not cover damage to your own car or injury to yourself — only damage to others for which you're legally liable.
 Liability coverage is split into two different components: bodily injury liability and property damage liability.

-Bodily injury coverage will cover the cost of the other person's injuries if you are at fault for the accident, up to the policy's limits.
+Bodily injury liability coverage will cover the cost of the other person's injuries if you are at fault for the accident, up to the policy's limits.
 Policy limits normally show two figures: